jazir555/Math-Proofs/README.md

 - Site-dependent chemical potentials
 - Periodic boundary conditions

+But for the standard 1D lattice gas model with site-dependent chemical potential, this proof is complete and mathematically rigorous.

 I will keep working on this and try to get to full generalization